Rorschach (film)

-Rorschach is a 2022 Indian Malayalam-language psychological thriller film directed by Nissam Basheer and produced by Mammootty under Mammootty Kampany.
-It stars Mammootty, Sharafudheen, Jagadish, Grace Antony, Bindu Panicker, Kottayam Nazeer, Sanju Sivram, and Asif Ali.
+Rorschach is a 2022 Indian Malayalam-language psychological thriller directed by Nissam Basheer and produced by Mammootty under Mammootty Kampany.
+It stars Mammootty in the lead role, alongside Asif Ali, Sharafudheen, Jagadish, Grace Antony, Mani Shornur, Bindu Panicker, Kottayam Nazeer, Sanju Sivram.
 Its music was composed by Midhun Mukundan, and the cinematography was handled by Nimish Ravi.
-In the film, an NRI businessman sets on a mission to exact vengeance from someone who has destroyed his life.

 The principal photography began on 30 March 2022 at Chalakudy.

 Rorschach was released on 7 October 2022 and received positive reviews from critics.
 The film became a commercial success at the box office.

 Plot

 Luke Anthony is an NRI businessman in Dubai who goes to Kerala with his pregnant wife, Sofiya, for a vacation.
 While traveling through the forest, they meet with a road accident.
 Upon gaining consciousness, Luke finds that Sofiya is missing and reports it to the local police.
 The cops close the case as they conclude that Sofiya was killed by a tiger.
 Luke decides to find her on his own and stumbles upon Balan who asks him to purchase his house on the outskirts of the forest.
 Balan tells Luke that the house was owned by his elder son, Dileep, who died a few months ago in an accident.
 After selling the house, Balan leaves with the money, abandoning his wife, Seetha, and young son, Anil, for his second family.
 However, Balan is found murdered and the money missing.
 When asked by the cops, Seetha and Anil deny knowing anything about the house's sale or the money.

 Meanwhile, it is revealed that Sofiya was murdered by Dileep during a house robbery.
 With no opportunity for revenge, Luke stays there as a semi-retreat.
 However, Luke starts feeling Dilip's presence in the house and deduces that Dileep's spirit is present there and Seetha's confirmation about the same gives him the vigour for revenge.
 Luke meets Balan's son-in-law, Shashankan, and suggests they investigate Balan's murder and the missing money.
 However, Shashankan refuses as he has Balan's money.
 Shashankan finds his storeroom burnt and the money missing.
 It is revealed that Luke retrieved the money and set fire to the storeroom.
 Shashankan reveals his suspicion that Luke was responsible for the incident to Anil.
 Anil learned about Balan's plan to leave him and Seetha, and he killed him and kept the money in the storeroom on the advice of Shashankan.